PONDERINGS

 two bodies

 The pond's rim is teeming with ivy and oak and continues to fill with rain.
-With my attention diverted to its perimeter, I consider the systems around this site-within-a-site.
-I know that water rolls down the transite roofs and is carried through a series of drains to the pond.
-I trace their paths with on old site map, and by foot between thick iron grills half-covered with gravel.
+With my attention diverted to its perimeter, I consider the systems around this site-within-a-site.1 I know that water rolls down the transite roofs and is carried through a series of drains to the pond.
+I trace their paths with an old site map and count my paces between cast iron grills.

 December, 2024